helium/HIP/0008-lorawan-join-routing.md

 XOR filter.
 Both the DevEUI and the AppEUI (totaling 128 bits together) would be hashed to a 64 bit key, this should help in cases of DevEUI collisions.

-A new ledger entity would be added to the blockchain, a 'routing entry'.
-These would have a total ordering (assigned by the order they are added to the chain) and an XOR filter built from the set of active DevEUI/AppEUIs for the owning OUI.
+A list of XOR filters would be attached to the OUI record in the ledger that would contain the routing filters for that OUI.
+A single filter would suffice for small OUIs, only larger OUIs whose amount of devices could exceed the maximum filter size would require more than one routing filter.

 XOR16 filters for a range of sizes are presented below for illustration purposes: